uchiavetta/foreMast/README.md

 This function allow to download the data of the monthly average temperatures and total precipitations, from 1981 to the current date.
 The data come from the "ERA5-Land monthly averaged data from 1981 to present".
 They are downloaded via the Copernicus CDS API, therefore the registration is required https://cds.climate.copernicus.eu/#!/home.
 Before you can download any data you have to make sure to accept the terms and conditions here: https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products.
-On the user page, the UID and API KEY are reported, which are needed as parameters for the function that works as follow:
+On the user page, the UID and API Key are reported, which are needed as parameters for the function that works as follow:
 ```r
 user = "xxxxx"
 key = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" #use the UID and the API key in your Copernicus CDS User profile